webentlib/practices/BONUS: PyInvoke.md

 ## 0. It relies on `tasks.py`

-So it has to be gitignored `tasks.py` and not-gitignored `tasks.py.tmpl`.
+So it has to be gitignored `tasks.py` at the very root of a git repo.
+And a not-gitignored `tasks.py.tmpl`.

 Celerys' conf file have to be `app.py` or something.
 Or it'll confuse some IDEs when one `import tasks`.